benkoo/MetaDesingChallenge/README.md

 ## Goal
 The goal of this open-ended design challenge focused on Project Management is to disseminate knowledge about data-intensive social collaboration.
 It can be further explained in the following three sub-goals:
 1. Formalize Participatory Design: Supported by scalable project management platforms while minimizing the barriers to entries in terms of cost to operate the project management tools and learning curves.
+Concretely, this means that project participants with less exposure to ICT knowledge, and eventually non-English native users should still have reasonably convenient access to digital assets in the project workflow.
 1. Trustworthy Data Agency: A platform that enables software and data reuse without sacrificing privacy.
+From a concrete operational viewpoint, this means the project management platform should subscribe to a open-source, even free source technical architecture principles, so that project participants with different level of economic status can all enjoy similar level of privatized data asset management services.
+All project members should be provided with a similar level of data protection and data asset mobilization rights and responsibilities.
 1. Offer Universal Performance Metrics: Provide a computable rule base to assess various aspects of project performance with concrete and standardized data, so that the metrics of project performance would make sense to all parties.
+Operationally, this means that project participants will all be sharing a set of commonly known performance metrics to help distinguish their levels of contribution.
+In case certain disbute arises, the resolution should focus on the nature of rules, so that the disbute resolution can be shared by future projects.

 ## Proposed Activity
 The immediate participants would include teams and individuals who are willing to conduct work in the following three stages: